ceph/ceph/doc/start/hardware-recommendations.rst

 but employ VLANs to make hardware and network cabling more manageable.
 VLANs using 802.1q protocol require VLAN-capable NICs and Switches.
 The added hardware expense may be offset by the operational cost savings for network setup and maintenance.
-When using VLANs to handle VM traffic between between the cluster and compute stacks (e.g., OpenStack, CloudStack, etc.), it is also worth considering using 10G Ethernet.
+When using VLANs to handle VM traffic between the cluster and compute stacks (e.g., OpenStack, CloudStack, etc.), it is also worth considering using 10G Ethernet.
 Top-of-rack routers for each network also need to be able to communicate with spine routers that have even faster